Makes 6 servings or 24 tacos.

 4 – As soon as it’s bubbling, remove the lid and reduce the heat to a gentle simmer.
 Maintaining a gentle simmer, cook the black beans uncovered for 1-2 hours.

 5 – After 1 hour, test a couple of beans by using a spoon to press them against the side of the pot.
 If they squish down without any resistance, turn the heat off.
 Else, continue cooking; testing the beans every 15 minutes until they’re plump and tender.
 As water evaporates, periodically replenish it with about 250 ml hot water to ensure that there’s enough liquid in the pot to fully submerge the beans as they’re cooking.
 Mine took the full two hours and I used a total of 1500 ml water (750 ml to start + 750 ml additional hot water).
+If your beans are not tender even after 2 hours, add ¼ teaspoon baking soda to the pot and simmer for an additional 10 minutes.
+This should tenderise them, but if they’re still not soft, your beans are too old.
 Once ready, turn off the heat and set the beans aside.

 6 – Cut your stuffed olives into 3 mm thick slices, finely dice your onion and mince your garlic.
 Set it aside.